choria-io/website/docs/content/development/server/provisioning_target/_index.md

 			return targets
 		}

-		// sleep and try again
-		log.Infof("Sleeping %s before trying to resolve provisioning target again", backoff.FiveSec.Duration(try)) backoff.FiveSec.InterruptableSleep(ctx, try)
+		// sleep in a way that the context can interrupt and try again log.Infof("Sleeping %s before trying to resolve provisioning target again", backoff.FiveSec.Duration(try)) backoff.FiveSec.InterruptableSleep(ctx, try)